 (Did not answer) Q65.
 Please indicate as to why you've been unable to make progress in Adaptation Action #4?
 Select all that apply.
 Skipped due to logic Q66.
 What resources could assist you in advancing this action?
 Skipped due to logic Q67.
 Describe the progress your local/tribal government has made related to Adaptation Action #5.
 Please select all that apply.
 This may include improving stormwater management practices, adopting urban heat policies, updating infrastructure standards, conducting remediation of contaminated sites, and updating building codes.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.
-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).
 Q68.
 Provide a brief description of the work you are advancing related to Adaptation Action #5.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
-Broward County has adopted a number of resilience standards, based on the County's modeling and planning efforts, over the past several years: • Drainage infrastructure (2017) • Tidal flood barriers (2020), requiring a seawall elevation of 5 feet NAVD by 2050, allowing 4 feet NAVD until 2035 • 100-year flood elevations (2021) • Design storms (2021)
+This is not meant to be an exhaustive list, but rather a list of the most impactful actions. •Broward County has adopted several resilience standards based on the County's modeling and planning efforts over the past several years: •Sea Level Rise Projection (2012, 2015, 2019) •Priority Planning Area Map (2012, 2015, 2020) •Future Conditions Map Series (2017) •Drainage infrastructure (2017) •Tidal flood barriers (2020), requiring a seawall elevation of 5 feet NAVD by 2050, allowing 4 feet NAVD until 2035. •100-year flood elevations (2021) •Design storms (2021) •Groundwater map underway. •Incorporated the Regional Climate Action Plan (RCAP) recommendations in the Land Use Plan.
 Q69.
 Is equity being embedded into Adaptation Action #5?
 Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities Ensure policy is written to protect all communities equally and that it encourages risk reduction in areas most vulnerable to the impacts of climate change.
-The policy should also take into account unintended consequences-such as gentrification-and provide solutions to mitigate/diminish negative impacts posed by solutions Policies are written to improve the resilience of disinvested communities Policies are written to ensure equal access to new or proposed technology (e.g. public EV charging locations)

-Policies are written to improve conditions for disinvested communities through stronger remediation requirements or stormwater considerations Ensure contamination is not a barrier to adaptation.
+The policy should also take into account unintended consequences-such as gentrification-and provide solutions to mitigate/diminish negative impacts posed by solutions Policies are written to improve the resilience of disinvested communities Policies are written to ensure equal access to new or proposed technology (e.g. public EV charging locations) Policies are written to improve conditions for disinvested communities through stronger remediation requirements or stormwater considerations Ensure contamination is not a barrier to adaptation.
 Remediate past harms while working to adapt to future threats, and take those future threats (like flooding) into consideration when selecting clean-up alternatives.
 Apply for EPA Brownfields grants if funding is the major obstacle Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any policy on low-income disinvested communities or communities of color.
 Ensure the toolkit for each policy decision is made public for accountability and discussion